Punjab Police (Pakistan): Vehicles

 Officers are allotted cars by rank.
 Bulletproof vehicles are provided to officers at sensitive posts.

-Ranks
+Ranks and Insignia

 Controversies

 The Anti-Corruption Establishment Punjab called Punjab Police the most corrupt public department in the province in a 2010 report.
 Members of the force have been involved in a number of criminal activities.
 In November 2017, a man was killed in a setup in Faisalabad.
 Initially identified as a robber, he was an unarmed civilian who had had an affair with a relative of the Gujranwala District deputy superintendent of police and left the country.
 During a visit to Pakistan, plainclothes police officer shot and killed him.